tborychowski/myreader/README.md

 MyReader
 =======

-A lightweight RSS reader & aggregator.
+A lightweight, self-hosted RSS reader & aggregator (Google Reader alternative)

 Utilizes [SimplePie](http://simplepie.org) to aggregate your feeds and presents them in a beautiful UI.